Make natural soap with French pink clay and beautifully scented essential oils. A lovely choice as a Valentine’s Day soap recipe

 This handmade soap is silky, a gentle pink color, and scented with a floral blend of essential oils.
 It includes rose geranium, one that many people count as their favorite essential oil.
-It’s complimented by soothing lavender, citrusy bergamot, and earthy clary sage.
+It’s complemented by soothing lavender, citrusy bergamot, and earthy clary sage.
 Its a gorgeous and calming scent that puts a smile on my face — I hope it does for you too.

 I’ve shared this recipe as a Valentine’s Day soap for a couple of reasons.
-True, they are a symbolic heart shape, but it’s also because the soap’s aromatherapy benefits.
+True, they are a symbolic heart shape, but it’s also because of the soap’s aromatherapy benefits.
 I created the blend to both relax and inspire an open heart and mind.
 Give your soap away as gifts to loved ones or keep it as a wellness present for yourself.

 Making soap with French Pink Clay

 In most of my soap making recipes that I recommend using less water than you might see in other recipes.
-It’s because I find that it stops the formation of soda ash, a powdery white material that forms on the surface of soap.
+It’s because I find that it stops the formation of soda ash, a powdery white material that forms on the surface of the soap.
 When using clay I always up the amount from what I’d usually use though.
 Clay pulls in water and if you use too much in your recipe, or use too little water, then your soap may form cracks.

 Just to make sure that no lumps of clay get into the soap bars I also add the clay to the lye water.
 This evenly disperses it, has no harmful effect on the clay, and lumps can be easily removed.
 That’s why you should definitely pass your lye water through a sieve before it makes its way into your soaping oils.